kensanata/gridmapper/README.md

    [Gimp](https://gimp.org/) or Photoshop.
 Remember, if you want to *print* the dungeon, you need 300 dpi or 300 pixels per inch.
    You're probably better off using the SVG file and converting it to PDF.
+This does not work for *Internet Explorer*.

 3. Click on **Save to Wiki**.
 This will make your wiki public, which is nice.
 It may also not be what you want if your players are watching the wiki.
+This does not work for *Internet Explorer*.
 In order for this to work, you need to provide some information in the text area: put the dungeon name on the first line, your name on the second line, and a description on the third line.
 Example:

 ```
 Demo Dungeon